 How WSBA Sections and other authorized WSBA entities engage in the legislative process:

-- Authorized WSBA entities may also propose legislation, subject to a positive recommendation by the WSBA Legislative Committee and approval by the Board of Governors.
+- Authorized WSBA entities may also propose legislation, subject to a positive recommendation by the WSBA Legislative Review Committee and approval by the Board of Governors.
 More information about previously approved WSBA-request legislation can be found in legislation status reports (see links to the right).

 - Whether taking positions on legislation or proposing legislation, authorized WSBA entities must work with the WSBA's Outreach and Legislative Affairs Manager to communicate and advocate in the legislative arena.